 Ginger offers text- and video-based psychiatry sessions with evening and weekend availability.
 It focuses on behavioral health coaching, therapy, and psychiatry, and also has a content library of self-help material.
 Ginger is available for organizations, individual members, and healthcare providers.

 This one's a bit different.
 7 Cups of Tea is a mental health app that lets members connect with over 300,000 trained and certified 'listeners' - it's all about being heard.
-Listeners have specialties including addiction, grief, anger management, depression, anxiety, impulse control, eating disorders, and more.
+Listeners have specialties including addiction, grief, anger management, depression, anxiety, impulse control, eating disorders, chronic pain, and more.
 As a free service, it's a great offering for those wanting to talk about their issues to a sympathetic ear and get some really valuable advice.
 There's also a paid part of the service that connects you to a licensed therapist to explore your concerns further.